enheit/jessie-and-friends/acquaintance-with-jessie-and-boopi.md

 Jessie is a virtual dog who loves running, jumping and having fun in between other doggy activities.
 Usually, she spends her time playing with Boopi.

 Boopi is a robot that can make any item we want.
+Usually, you can give him detailed instructions on how to create things, and Boopi will be able to produce them for you.
+That's how we created the previous two tennis balls.

 Woof-woof!

 Jessie don't interrupt me...
 I know that Boopi can craft you another tennis ball, but it's time you learn to appreciate things we give you...

+These pets can sometimes be very harmful, right, Jesse?

-The two previous tennis balls we made for Jessie together with Boopi.
-May I ask you, reader, to help us to create a third one?
-This is not hard, but I hope that the gift you make she will appreciate much more than the previous two.
+Since she lost the two previous tennis balls that Boopi and I created together, may I ask you, reader, that you create the third one?
+It shouldn't be hard, but I hope that the gift you make she will appreciate much more than the previous two.

-I hope I can count on you
+I hope I can count on you, reader

 [Jessie waving with her tail and barking image]